mobile app bar

 Rob Gronkowski, Tom Brady

-Two years after his second retirement, Tom Brady on Tuesday confirmed that he is “unretiring” to play in a flag football tournament in Saudi Arabia next year.
-The event, named The Fanatics Flag Football Classic, will see TB12 reunite with Rob Gronkowski on the football field.
+Tom Brady confirmed on Tuesday that he is “unretiring” to play in a flag football tournament in Saudi Arabia next year.
+The GOAT’s return to action comes a good two years after his second retirement.
+The event, named The Fanatics Flag Football Classic, will see TB12 reunite with Rob Gronkowski on the field.

-But can we expect the GOAT to return to the NFL this season?
-In the past, legends like Michael Jordan unretired two times after his three official retirements in the NBA.
+But can we expect Brady to return to the NFL this season?
+Michael Jordan, a GOAT much like Brady, albeit in basketball, unretired twice after two of his three official retirements from the NBA.
+So there is precedence.
 However, at 48, age is not on Brady’s side.
+But quality is, believes Gronk.

-While appearing on the Kay Adams Podcast, Gronk was asked where he would rank Brady if he were playing in the NFL right now.
-Before answering Kay Adams, the former Patriots TE explained why Brady is no longer playing in the league.
-The reason was that Brady doesn’t want to get hit anymore at this age.
+While appearing on Kay Adams’ podcast, Gronk was asked where he would rank Brady if he were playing in the NFL right now.
+Before answering, the former Patriots TE explained why Brady is no longer playing in the league: He doesn’t want to get hit anymore at this age.

-Notably, the seven-time Super Bowl champion was sacked 565 times in 335 games as a quarterback, which accounts for a 4.48% sack rate.
-He once revealed on the IMPAULSIVE podcast the players he was “afraid” to get hit by – Ray Lewis and Ndamukong Suh.
+Well, the stats provide the full picture of how much Brady has endured in his career.
+The seven-time Super Bowl champion was sacked 565 times in 335 games as a quarterback, which accounts for a 4.48% sack rate.
+Brady had once revealed on the IMPAULSIVE podcast the players he was “afraid” to get hit by: Ray Lewis and Ndamukong Suh.

 At present, 41-year-old Aaron Rodgers is the oldest QB in the NFL.
 Brady, who won a Super Bowl in his 40s, retired in 2023 at 45.
 With injuries to several starting QBs like Joe Burrow and Brock Purdy, fans are still talking about Brady possibly unretiring for the NFL.

-However, it remains unlikely, as he has already “moved on” and has multiple roles as the Fox lead analyst and Raiders minority owner.
-But one thing is quite clear: Brady’s name will still reverberate on the field, even in retirement.
+However, it remains unlikely, as he has already “moved on” and has multiple roles as the Fox lead analyst and a minority owner of the Raiders, and other business interests.
+The flag football adventure is more likely a one-off.
+And yes, Brady won’t take a hit there.

 About the author